yubrajbhoi/termux-python-12/Doc/library/functions.rst

    the second argument is an object, ``isinstance(obj, type)`` must be true.
 If the second argument is a type, ``issubclass(type2, type)`` must be true (this is useful for classmethods).

+   When called directly within an ordinary method of a class, both arguments may be omitted ("zero-argument :func:`!super`").
+In this case, *type* will be the enclosing class, and *obj* will be the first argument of the immediately enclosing function (typically ``self``).
+(This means that zero-argument :func:`!super` will not work as expected within nested functions, including generator expressions, which implicitly create nested functions.)

    There are two typical use cases for *super*.
 In a class hierarchy with single inheritance, *super* can be used to refer to parent classes without